-10.3 Listed Companies
+10.3.
+Listed Companies

 For listed companies, it is part of the obligations under the UK Corporate Governance Code to maintain a sound system of internal control.
 Whistleblowing arrangements form part of the system of internal control.
-Further guidance on whistleblowing for listed companies is contained in the Turnbull Guidance (paragraph 21) and by the ICAEW.
+Further information is available in the Financial Reporting Council's guidance on Risk Management, Internal Control, and Related Financial and Business Reporting (section 4).